amatherne/tiy_assignments/blog_posts/5th_post/5th.md

 They give passive listeners a "safe" place to start from.

-Once you've done that an entire new world will open to you.
-The expression and emotion that music creates is built on all those things.
+Once you understand and respect the norm an entire new world will open to you.
+The expression and emotions that music creates are built on all those things.
 Knowing that they exist is important because having a base to start from is important.
-Think of it kind of like playing tag as a child: you start at "safe", run around a bit, and then try to get back to "safe" without becoming "it".
+Think of it like playing tag as a child: you start at "safe", run around a bit, and then try to get back to "safe" without becoming "it".
 Music should be the same way.

 You need to start from some sort of base point; once you have established that point you're free to roam.
 But if you stay out there forever, well that's just no fun.
 You've become that kid who would run home or fake a knee scrape when someone caught him.